John-Nagle/ttyloopdriver/README.md

 This is a board to allow connecting antique Teletype machines to a computer through a USB port.
 It's for Teletype Model 14 and 15 machines, which use 60mA current loops.
 This board needs no external power supply other than the USB port.
-This approach uses only about 1 watt of power.
+This approach uses only about 1 watt of power, drawing 200mA from the USB port.

 # How it works